chunkangwong/react-datatables/README.md

 ## Quick Usage Guide

-Give an JSON object array as the data source, and the columns you want to display:
+Given an JSON object array as the data source, and the columns you want to display:

 ```js
 const data = [